Rating agencies buy into euro zone recovery story

 Today, the mood seems to be shifting in Europe.

 The euro zone's recession ended in the second quarter of last year.
-Market pressures on weaker countries have eased, in part because of domestic reform efforts but also because of an ECB pledge to do whatever it takes to save the euro.
+Market pressures on weaker countries has eased, in part because of domestic reform efforts but also due to an ECB pledge to do whatever it takes to save the euro.

 For France, S&P praised efforts by the country's Socialist government to boost competitiveness by reducing labour costs and corporate taxation.

-France on Wednesday signed off on a fiscal package that includes 50 billion euros in spending cuts between 2015 and 2017, as it raised its official deficit forecasts for this year and the next.
+France on Wednesday signed-off a fiscal package including 50 billion euro in spending cuts between 2015 and 2017, as it raised its official deficit forecasts for this year and the next.

-In upgrading Spain, Fitch cited improved financing conditions, a more certain economic outlook and the diminished risk from Spain's banks, which have gone through a massive clean-up and recapitalisation.

-Standard and Poor's Spain rating stands at BBB-, just above junk.
-Moody's raised Spain to two notches above junk in February.
+In Italy, Fitch cited improved funding conditions, as well as an end to the country's worst post-war recession, among reasons to raise the outlook.

 However, it warned that with public debt set to peak at 135 percent of national output this year and stay above 130 percent until 2017, Italy had limited ability to react to potential shocks.

-"Generally, and for Italy in particular, the upwards 're-rating' process is very slow and reflects the fact that risks remain that cannot be ignored," said Alberto Gallo, the head of European macro-credit research at Royal Bank of Scotland.
+"Generally, and for Italy in particular, the upwards 're-rating' process is very slow and reflects the fact that risks remain that cannot be ignored," Alberto Gallo, head of European macro credit research at Royal Bank of Scotland, said.

 Fitch last cut Italy's rating to BBB+ in March 2013, following inconclusive elections that led to a two-month political stalemate.
 Fresh political paralysis could hurt the rating, Fitch warned.